-In the last academic year, staff have received internal training in: social skills, Drawing and Talking, sensory circuits, Lego play, Boxall, Language Link, Quality First Teaching strategies, Blanks level of questioning, Word Wizard pre-teaching vocabulary, Attachment theory, trauma, neuro-development and emotion coaching.
+In the last academic year, staff have received internal training in: social skills, Drawing and Talking, sensory circuits, Lego play, Boxall, Language Link, Quality First Teaching strategies, Blanks level of questioning,

+Word Wizard pre-teaching vocabulary, Attachment theory, trauma, neuro-development and emotion coaching

-In the academic year 2020-21 the following training has been completed by teaching staff, support staff and wider school staff.
+In the academic year 2019-20 the following training has been completed by teaching staff, support staff and wider school staff.
 In many cases this is then cascaded to other members of staff through CPD sessions.
 Training reflects the profile of the school and key objectives.
-In some cases, training is in response to an individual pupil's needs.
-Training is also given at weekly staff meetings for both class teachers and teaching assistants:
+In some cases, training is in response to an individual pupil's needs: